yurisuika/Compost/README.md

 # <p align="center">COMPOST</p>

-Compost is a Minecraft mod that makes composters compost organic materials into dirt!
+Compost is a Minecraft mod for Fabric and Forge that makes composters compost organic materials into dirt!
 Have you ever thought that bone meal wasn't quite the right product that a composter should bring to the game?
 Well, now you can use them to produce dirt!
 Bring out the true essence of a composter and get dirty!

 If you still wish to have a way to automate bone meal production, you are not left out!
 Bones can now be smelted to produce bone meal!
 You will also get a bit of experience to boot!